Bills would ban big boats from menhaden fishery

 Local baymen using small-scale nets and fish traps have been the primary state harvesters of bunker, selling them as bait for lobster traps and sport fishing.
 They’ve also harvested the fish for local towns to prevent massive die-offs that have polluted rivers, bays and beaches over the past several years.

-Industrial purse-seine boats can encircle entire schools of menhaden and harvest dozens of tons at a time.
-Menhaden are a vital forage-fish species, feeding everything from hump-back whales and sharks to bluefish and striped bass.
+Industrial purse seine boats can encircle entire schools of menhaden with a single net and harvest dozens of tons at a time.
+Menhaden are a vital forage-fish species, feeding everything from humpback whales and sharks to bluefish and striped bass.

 They’re also harvested industrially for use in products such as fish oil and powdered protein.

-New York State currently allows purse-seine boats to fish certain waters around Long Island, and the current daily haul is unlimited.
+New York State allows purse seine boats to fish certain waters around Long Island, and the current daily haul is unlimited.
 Boats from neighboring states can pay a $1,000-$2,000 fee for an out-of-state license to harvest.

 “The intent of increasing New York’s quota was never to create a new large-scale fishery here,” said Carl LoBue, senior marine scientist for The Nature Conservancy, which supports the legislation.